ai-tools-for-thought/workshop/index.md

 ## Submission Process {#submission}

-All submissions require a paper that is 2-4 pages in length, formatted according to the ACM article template with ‘sigconf’ style (\documentclass[sigconf,screen]{acmart}) ([LaTeX template instructions](https://authors.acm.org/proceedings/production-information/preparing-your-article-with-latex)), or ACM primary article template if using Microsoft Word ([Word template instructions](https://authors.acm.org/proceedings/production-information/preparing-your-article-with-microsoft-word)).
-We encourage links to videos, visual or computational portfolios, prototypes etc.
+All submissions require EITHER a paper that is 2-4 pages in length [formatted according to the ACM article template with ‘sigconf’ style (\documentclass[sigconf,screen]{acmart}) ([LaTeX template instructions](https://authors.acm.org/proceedings/production-information/preparing-your-article-with-latex)), or ACM primary article template if using Microsoft Word ([Word template instructions](https://authors.acm.org/proceedings/production-information/preparing-your-article-with-microsoft-word))]; OR a portfolio of work (accompanied by description of relevance).
+In either case, we encourage links to videos, visual or computational portfolios, prototypes etc.

 Please submit work that highlights interesting points of discussion, opinions, open research questions, descriptions of user experiences and ongoing or planned research, around opportunities and challenges for designing GenAI systems that protect and augment human cognition.